-COFA 2250 Colonialism and Art: S1 or S2 HPW2 C8 Inventing the "Other"
+Colonialism and Art: Inventing the "Other" Staff Contact: Diane Losche S1 or S2 HPW2 C8

 This subject will introduce students to issues involved in looking at the cultural activities and artefacts of non-Western cultures.
 The ways in which Western knowledge has sought to 'invent' other cultures in its own image or as its antithesis will be examined.
 The gaining of an understanding of the concept of ethnocentrism and colonialism will be central to the course, as will the operation of the notion of 'the primitive' in modernist art.